 Organizations can feel they are protected from ransomware with their critical information in the cloud.
 However, if employees use synchronization or offline features for collaboration, this can be a risk exposure.

 9. Monitoring and Detection Capabilities

-The growing trend of sophisticated, human-driven ransomware attacks start with infiltration, the establishment of command and control and then an internal search for critical assets and lucrative data.
+The growing trend of sophisticated, human-driven ransomware attacks start with infiltration, the establishment of command and control, and then an internal search for critical assets and lucrative data.
 This all takes place before deploying the ransomware, which is only the last step (at which point the threat actor is of course detected).
-For this reason, monitoring and detection are very important – with quick and early detection of the threat actor in the early stages, the deployment of ransomware can often be avoided altogether.
+For this reason, monitoring and detection are very important – with quick and early detection of the threat actor in the early stages, fighting ransomware can often be avoided altogether.

 Only the Beginning

 This is a high-level starting point to help organizations start to assess their readiness for a human-driven ransomware event.
 Even scratching the surface, it becomes clear that effective mitigation starts with governance and asset management, and then works down through every IT security domain.
 As such, ransomware readiness is a complex, team effort requiring coordination and planning, and can’t be merely ‘ticked off the list’ by implementing a single policy or tool.